bhrutledge/dsvbrowser/README.md

-# tab2html
+# dsvbrowser

-Flask app to convert tab-delimited reports to HTML tables
+Flask app to display delimiter-separated files as HTML tables.